 It’s not possible to total up forms from all household members or check to see if any family member had a form submitted this week and count that as the household being visited.
 If you want to count the households visited this month, you need a form submitted at the household level like a household visit form or a household survey form.

 Denominator must be the same for both sides (e.g. kids in our immunization program).
 Can’t split it into kids <2 yrs on one side and kids <5 years on the other side.

+Bars must progress positively (ex.
+Visits completed, not visits missed)

 Unique considerations for each role that affect design